 Pastoral Leader for Year 9

-Assistant Principal / Pastoral Leader of Year 10 / Attendance Lead
+Senior Assistant Principal Pastoral Leader of Year 11 / Attendance Lead

 Never hesitate to contact your son or daughter’s Personal Tutor or Pastoral Leader over any matter that is causing worry or concern, however small.
 We always want to hear from you and will always return your call or email within 24 hours.
 We believe that working together is key to ensuring a happy and productive time at school for your child.